Rekkonnect/Syndiesis/README.md

 Each different node type is differently treated to extract the most useful information out of it.
 If you encounter a node missing critical information, or displaying it weirdly, please file an [issue](https://github.com/Rekkonnect/Syndiesis/issues/new).

 With 1.1.0 onwards, the program's direction was shifted more towards explaining and visualizing the expected results by using Roslyn itself.
 This expands the initial scope of the program into being a handy utility making the usage of Roslyn more predictable, especially when testing analyzers or source generators.

+On 1.2.0 the node details view was added, focusing more on giving direct feedback for the specified node.
+This also helps with troubleshooting issues and discovering potential bugs in Roslyn itself.